Home

 2. NO toxic relationships.

 Substance abuse and bipolar disorder frequently go hand in hand.
-However, this kind of self-medication only worsens episodes of both mania and depression, and leads to a much worse long-term prognosis.
+However, this kind of self-medication only worsens episodes of both bipolar mania and bipolar depression, and leads to a much worse long-term prognosis.

 Two other natural antidotes to bipolar disorder are exercise and sleep.